 1. Optimise your product imagery

-From stretched out, pixelated, blurry images to huge image renders and those sites with little to no product photos at all – we’ve seen it all!
+From pixelated images to huge image renders and even those sites with little to no product photos at all – we’ve seen it all!
 Don’t join the crowd.
-Be sure to use images on your content pages that are good quality, and not too heavy in terms of file size.
+Only use images on your content pages that are good quality and not too heavy in terms of file size.

 This will increase your web store page performance as well as your customers’ user experience.